-Around the world, there is, on the one hand, an understandable anxiety about apparently growing extremism on the fringes of Islam, and on the other, a considerable apprehension about the direction of American foreign policy, whose only check or balance is an evidently divided and often distracted US electorate.
+Around the world there is, on the one hand, an understandable anxiety about apparently growing extremism on the fringes of Islam, and on the other, considerable apprehension about the direction of American foreign policy, whose only check or balance is an evidently divided and often distracted US electorate.
 US foreign policy itself has come to be seen by many as part of the problem.
 That is not to exculpate the Islamic terrorists for the atrocities they have perpetrated.
 Nor is it to impute moral equivalency to things that are by no means equivalent.
 Nor is it to condone the complicity of those governments that have made it possible for the extremists to survive and flourish.
 It is to say that it is in Americans' interest, and Canadians' interest, too, to make themselves more aware of the impact of US foreign policy on others.

-There is a significant gap between the US's self-perception and others' perception of the U.S. In his Democratic Convention nomination acceptance speech a few weeks ago, Senator Kerry said: "The USA never goes to war because it wants to.
-We only go to war because we have to"24.
-President Bush said not long ago: "It is not in our nature to seek out wars and conflicts.
-We only get involved when adversaries have left us no alternative."25 But, history cannot carry the weight of these arguments.
-It is not the case that the US was left no alternative in the Barbary Wars, the Mexican War, Nicaragua (several times), the Spanish American War, the Philippine War, Cuba (several times), Panama (several times), Haiti, the Dominican Republic, Grenada, Viet Nam and
+There is a significant gap between the US's self-perception and others' perception of the US.
+In his Democratic convention nomination acceptance speech, Senator Kerry said, "The USA never goes to war because it wants to.
+We only go to war because we have to."24 President Bush said not long ago, "It is not in our nature to seek out wars and conflicts.
+We only get involved when adversaries have left us no alternative."25 But history cannot carry the weight of these arguments.
+It is not the case that the US was left no alternative in the Barbary Wars, the Mexican War, Nicaragua (several times), the Spanish American War, the Philippine War, Cuba (several times), Panama (several times), Haiti, the Dominican Republic, Grenada, Vietnam and Cambodia, or in giving support to the WMD-using Saddam Hussein in the Iran-Iraq war or the mujahideen in Afghanistan against Russia.
+It is not the case that the US had no alternative in the overthrow of Mossadeq, the democratically elected leader of Iran in the 1950s, an act still being paid for today;26 or in the Congo in the 1960s when Patrice Lumumba, its democratically

-24 Sen. John Kerry.
-Speech to the 2004 Democratic National Convention.
-Remarks of John Kerry.
-July 29, 2004.
-Boston, M.A. http://www.johnkerry.com/pressroom/speeches/spc 2004 0729.html
+24 John Kerry, speech to the 2004 Democratic national convention, "Remarks of John Kerry," 29 July 2004, www.johnkerry.com.